The Sadies: Background

 Among the band's last studio releases are Internal Sounds, released on 17 September 2013 through Outside Music; And the Conquering Sun, their 2014 collaboration with Gord Downie on Arts & Crafts Productions; and Northern Passages, released in February 2017 on Yep Roc Records.

 Dallas Good died unexpectedly on February 17, 2022, at the age of 48.
 The cause was a recently detected heart condition.
 Colder Streams, the last Sadies album completed before his death, was released in July 2022, to critical acclaim.
 The album was the winner of the Juno Award for Adult Alternative Album of the Year at the Juno Awards of 2023, and was shortlisted for the 2023 Polaris Music Prize.

-In 2024 the band released their first new album recorded without Dallas Good, a collaboration with Rick White entitled Rick White and the Sadies.
+In 2024, the band released their first new album recorded without Dallas Good, a collaboration with Rick White entitled Rick White and the Sadies.
 The album was longlisted for the 2025 Polaris Music Prize.
 White, a longtime friend of the band's, had previously recorded his own album of Sadies covers, Rick White Plays the Sadies, in 2022 following Dallas Good's death.

-In 2025 the band appeared on "Now That You're Gone", a tribute song to Dallas Good recorded by The Good Brothers.
+In 2025, the band appeared on "Now That You're Gone", a tribute song to Dallas Good recorded by The Good Brothers.

+Live at 6 O'Clock, compiling live performances from their 2014 tour with Gord Downie, was released in February 2026.